World-of-Workflows/WorkflowsUniversity/WorldOfWorkflowsUniversity.md

     1.  **Skip** - This column will be ignored

-    2.  **New** - A new Column in your Type will be created in the database from the data in your CSV file.
-You can enter a Name, Data Type, Display Name, Description, Display Order, whether the column should be Visible and whether it will be a Title column.
+    2.  **New** - A new Column in your Table will be created in the database from the data in your CSV file.
+You can enter a Name, Data Table, Display Name, Description, Display Order, whether the column should be Visible and whether it will be a Title column.

         > What is a `Title` column?
-Every Type has 1 Title column.
+Every Table has 1 Title column.
 By
         > default it is called Title, but you can rename it.

-        > The 'title' column in a Type typically represents a key
+        > The 'title' column in a Table typically represents a key
         > attribute or identifier that provides a descriptive or
-        > meaningful name for each record or entry within that Type.
+        > meaningful name for each record or entry within that Table.
         > This column is often used to display a readable and
         > user-friendly name or label for the items, making it easier
         > for users to understand and manage the data associated with
-        > that Type.
+        > that Table.

-        > It will be used in the dropdown when another Type uses this
+        > It will be used in the dropdown when another Table uses this
-        > Type as a Reference field.
+        > Table as a Reference field.

     3.  \<Column name\> -- choose an existing column name and your CSV data will be added to this column.